-(1) In response to an oral or written request or application for the card; or
+- in response to an oral or written request or application for the card, or

+Otherwise, if you receive an unsolicited card you should contact your bank promptly.
 Occasionally, a bank may issue a credit card in error.
-In such a case, the bank should close the account and remove any record of the account from your credit history.
+In such a case, you should direct the bank to close the account and remove any record of the account from your credit history.

 Receiving an unsolicited card also could mean that a third party has applied for the card after stealing your identity.
 If you suspect identity theft, you should order a copy of your credit report.
 You can order one free credit report every 12 months through www.annualcreditreport.com or by calling (877) 322-8228.

 For more information about identity theft, see "I believe I have been a victim of identity theft.
 How can I clear my name?"